-Penn State is dedicated to tracking its progress in sustainability to improve the University and its green initiatives.
+Penn State is dedicated to tracking its progress in sustainability to improve the University and address its sustainability goals.
 It may be difficult for Penn State to proceed forward with tangible, sustainable improvements unless we measure our current successes and failures.

 Why is Penn State Using STARS?